sftcd/openssl/esnistuff/echo.md

 the PSK extension to detect a PSK in the (now outer) CH - that sets the ``s->hit`` in what was to me an unexpected way.
-When I eventually figured that out, I just set that before returning from ``tls_parse_ctos_psk()`` when I've sucessfullly processed an inner CH.
+When I eventually figured that out, I just set that before returning from ``tls_parse_ctos_psk()`` when I've sucessfullly processed a PSK from an inner CH.

 And with that, a test of early data (now within ``tick.sh``) seems to work fine.
 For that, you need to start the server allowing early data